matloff/fasteR/README.md

 ```

 This is fine for advanced, experienced R users, but really, "one step at
 a time" is better for beginners.
+It's clearer, and most important,
+easier to debug if something goes wrong.

 ### Recap:  What we've learned in this lesson